farshidrayhancv/ViT_depth/README.md

 ## Model Architecture

+### RGBDViT

+The RGBDViT model takes RGB and depth images as input.
 The input images are preprocessed by flattening and concatenating the RGB and depth channels into a single vector.
 This vector represents the input sequence of tokens.

 The concatenated vector is then passed through an embedding layer to project it into the desired embedding size, capturing important features from the input sequence.